motis-project/motis-page/docs/install.md

 To run your own MOTIS instance, you need an OpenStreetMap dataset and a timetable in either the GTFS or the HAFAS Rohdaten format.
 Note that currently, MOTIS supports only certain HAFAS Rohdaten versions (notably a version in use at Deutsche Bahn as well the one provided at [opentransportdata.swiss](https://opentransportdata.swiss)) and not all GTFS features.

   - Download the latest OpenStreetMap dataset for Swizerland in the ".osm.pbf" format from [geofabrik.de](https://download.geofabrik.de/europe/switzerland.html) and put it into your `motis/data` folder.
-Delete the file `GRENZHALT`.
+Delete the empty file `GRENZHALT`.
   - Download the latest dataset HAFAS Rohdaten (version 5.20.39 - "Timetable 202x (HRDF)" not version 5.40) dataset from [opentransportdata.swiss](https://opentransportdata.swiss/en/dataset) and extract it into your `motis/data/hrd` folder.